Spider-Man: Homecoming: Development

 In May 2015, Jonathan Levine, Ted Melfi, Jason Moore, the writing team of John Francis Daley and Jonathan Goldstein, and Jared Hess were being considered to direct the film.
 Butterfield, Holland, Judah Lewis, Matt Lintz, Charlie Plummer, and Charlie Rowe screen-tested for the lead role against Robert Downey Jr., who portrays Tony Stark / Iron Man in the MCU, for "chemistry".
 The six were chosen out of a search of over 1,500 actors to test in front of Feige, Pascal, and the Russo brothers—the directors of Captain America: Civil War.
 Lintz would later be cast as Bruno Carrelli in the Marvel Studios Disney+ series Ms. Marvel (2022).
 By early June 2015, Levine and Melfi had become the favorites to direct the film, with Daley and Goldstein and Jon Watts also in consideration, while Feige and Pascal narrowed the actors considered to Holland and Rowe, with both screen-testing with Downey again.
 Holland also tested with Chris Evans, who portrays Steve Rogers / Captain America in the MCU and emerged as the favorite.
+Jon Bernthal also advised Holland to showcase his athletic skills during his audition tape.
 On June 23, Marvel and Sony officially announced that Holland would star as Spider-Man and that Watts would direct the film.
 The Russos "were pretty vocal about who [sic] [they] wanted for the part", pushing to cast an actor close to the age of Peter Parker to differentiate from the previous portrayals.
 They also praised Holland for having a dancing and gymnastics background.
 Watts was able to read the Civil War script, talk with the Russos, and was on set for the filming of Spider-Man's scenes in that film.
-He was able to "see what they were doing with it" and provide "ideas about this and that", including what Parker's bedroom and wardrobe looked like "so that my movie transitions seamlessly with theirs".
+He was able to "see what they were doing with it" and provide "ideas about this and that", including what Peter's bedroom and wardrobe looked like "so that my movie transitions seamlessly with theirs".
 On joining the MCU and directing the film, Watts said he was excited to explore the "ground level" of the MCU, a world where characters like the Avengers exist but have only been depicted in previous films at "the Penthouse level of the Marvel world".